 Market Indicator Updates

 Our number one priority remains the health and safety of our customers, vendors and employee–owners.
-As we start to reopen many of our counter operations, we have put in place additional safety measures to ensure for our customers and employee-owners.
+With all branches and most counter operations open, we have put in place additional safety measures to ensure the safety of our customers and employee-owners.
 Our curbside pickup method remains in place.
-We continue to maintain a no contact delivery (NCD) policy for all drivers.
-You can get updates for your Border States branch by visiting location pages on our website.
+We continue to maintain a no contact delivery policy for all Drivers.
 Additional information is available on our website regarding these measures and plans focused on health and safety in our operations.

-If you have any questions, please reach out to your Border States Account Manager for additional information.
+If you have any questions, please reach out to your Border States Account Manager for additional information or contact us online.